+Our main warehouse is in the EU.
 VAT is included in the EU price (€899).
 We deduct VAT on exports out of the EU.
-We have a US warehouse as well, and charge California sales tax to California residents.
-Import fees will depend on your country and should be researched in advance, if ordering from outside the US/EU.
+We have a US warehouse and charge California sales tax to California residents.
+We have an Australian warehouse as well, to save on individual customs fees for Australian customers.
+Import fees will depend on your country and should be researched in advance, if ordering from outside the US/EU/AU.

 Is there a waiting list?

 As of early 2021, there is no wait list.
 We’re intending to retain a small overstock of inventory.
 If stock runs out, it may take up to 4 weeks to receive new stock.